robertlugg/easygui/sphinx/faq.rst

    Don't worry.
 With easygui you are learning the basics.
 We take only a few shortcuts to make things easier.
-If you decide to move to a library with more functionality, you will already have some of the GUI basics understood.
+If you decide to move to a library with more functionality, you will already already understand some of the GUI basics.

 Specifics
 ^^^^^^^^^